sandersn/manual/How-to-upgrade-to-Typescript-without-anybody-noticing-part-1.md

 ## Add tsconfig

-I like to start with `tsc --init` and change the settings in the `tsconfig.json` that it produces.
+Your first step is to start with `tsc --init` and change the settings in the `tsconfig.json` that it produces.
 There are other ways to get started, but this gives you the most control.
 Run this command from the root of the project:

 ```sh
 tsc --init
 ```

-After some editing I ended up with this `tsconfig.json`:
+Here is what you should end up with, skipping the lines you don't need to change:

 ```json
 {